OneBlockPlus/polkadot-hackathon-2024/bangkok/31-PensiveFlix/README.md

 ## Features planned for the Hackathon

-- [x] Users can purchase NFTs through the NFT marketplace and access the encrypted content, such as images, to view them using **PensiveFlix**.
+- [x] Author use PensiveFlix to encrypt files and mint NFTs, while users purchase and use the NFTs.
 - [ ] PensiveFlix supports more format through PAVP technology, such as PDF, Word, Blu-ray movies, and more.
-- [ ] PensiveFlix is not limited to standard digital assets; it will support AI model data NFTs.
-PensiveFlix includes federated learning capabilities, allowing users to train AI models in a trusted environment.
+- [ ] PensiveFlix supports other NFT platforms to develop applications on top of it, enabling more innovative use cases in the NFT space.

 ## Architect